-Hash allocation - it's an extension of identifier based allocation.
-Instead of using the identifier directly, it is being hashed first.
+Hash allocation - it's an extension of identifier-based allocation.
+Instead of using the identifier directly, it is hashed first.
 If the hash is implemented correctly, it removes the flaw of disclosing the identifier, a property that eliminates susceptibility to address scanning and OS/vendor discovery.
-If the hash is poorly implemented (e.g. can be reverted), it introduces no improvement over identifier-based allocation.
+If the hash is poorly implemented (e.g., it can be reversed), it introduces no improvement over identifier-based allocation.

-Random allocation - a server can pick a resource randomly out of available pool.
-That strategy works well in scenarios where pool utilization is small, as the likelihood of collision (resulting in the server needing to repeat randomization) is small.
-With the pool allocation increasing, the collision is disproportionally large, due to birthday paradox.
-With high pool utilization (e.g. when 90% of available resources being allocated already), the server will use most computational resources to repeatedly pick a random resource, which will degrade its performance.
+Random allocation - a server can pick a resource randomly out of an available pool.
 This allocation scheme essentially prevents returning clients from getting the same address again.
-On the other hand, it is beneficial from privacy perspective as addresses generated that way are not susceptible to correlation attacks, OS/vendor discovery attacks or identity discovery attacks.
-Note that even though the address itself may be resilient to a given attack, the client may still be susceptible if additional information is disclosed other way, e.g. client's address can be randomized, but it still can leak its MAC address in client-id option.
+On the other hand, it is beneficial from a privacy perspective as addresses generated that way are not susceptible to correlation attacks, OS/ vendor discovery attacks, or identity discovery attacks.
+Note that even though the address itself may be resilient to a given attack, the client may still be susceptible if additional information is disclosed other way, e.g., the client's address may be randomized, but it still can leak its MAC address in the client-id option.